jonanoz/jonanoz.github.io/README.md

 <-- To easily navigate click on the shortcuts within the navigation pane.
+Or access the repo here: https://github.com/jonanoz/jonanoz.github.io

 ### Before you begin!!
 ```markdown